near/near-workspaces-rs/README.md

 // macro allowing us to convert args into JSON bytes to be read by the contract. use serde_json::json;

-// Additional convenient imports that allows workspaces to function readily. use workspaces::prelude::*;
 ```

 We will need to have our pre-compiled WASM contract ahead of time and know its path.
 In this showcase, we will be pointing to the example's NFT contract: